Quantum encryption with certified deletion: Preliminaries

 It is of note that smooth entropies satisfy the following inequality, commonly referred to as the data-processing inequality~\cite{TCR10}. \begin{proposition} Let $\epsilon \geq 0$, $\rho_{AB}$ be a quantum state, and $\lE \colon \lD(\lH_A) \rightarrow \lD(\lH_C)$ be a CPTP map.
 Define $\sigma_{AC} \coloneqq ( 1_{\lD(\lH_A)} \otimes \lE ) (\rho_{AB})$.
 Then,

 \end{proposition}

-We use the following uncertainty relation, introduced by Tomamichel and Renner~\cite{TR11}, and expanded upon in~\cite{Tom12}.
-It was originally understood in terms of its application to QKD, and was used to prove the secrecy of the key in a finite-key analysis of QKD~\cite{TLGR12}. \begin{proposition} Let $\epsilon \geq 0$, let $\rho_{ACE}$ be a tripartite quantum state and let $\{M^x _A \}_{x \in \lX}$ and $\{N^z _A \}_{z \in \lZ}$ be two POVMs acting on $A$.
-Then
+We use one half of the generalized uncertainty relation theorem found in~\cite{Tom12}, the precursor of which was introduced by Tomamichel and Renner~\cite{TR11}.
+The original uncertainty relation was understood in terms of its application to QKD, and was used to prove the secrecy of the key in a finite-key analysis of QKD~\cite{TLGR12}. \begin{proposition} Let $\epsilon \geq 0$, let $\rho_{ACE}$ be a tripartite quantum state and let $\{M^x _A \}_{x \in \lX}$ and $\{N^z _A \}_{z \in \lZ}$ be two POVMs acting on $A$, and let $\{P^k _A\}_{k \in \lK}$ be a projective measurement acting on $A$.
+Then the post-measurement states